Fody/Home/readme.md

 ## Community backed

-**It is expected that all developers using Fody [become a Patron on OpenCollective](https://opencollective.com/fody/order/3059).
+Fody required significant effort to maintain.
+As such it relies on financial contributions from the community and sponsorship to ensure its long term viability. **It is expected that all developers using Fody [become a Patron on OpenCollective](https://opencollective.com/fody/order/3059).
 [Go to licensing FAQ](https://github.com/Fody/Home/blob/master/pages/licensing-patron-faq.md)**

 ### Platinum Sponsors